evildmp/afraid-to-commit/docs/notesforplanners.rst

 Notes on running a workshop
 ===========================

-To cover all the workshop material seems to take about three and a half hours.
+To cover all the workshop material seems to take about four and a half hours.

 Any of the following will make it take longer: